EGLEE00/2023_Unity_Metaverse/README.md

 ---

-## Immersive Metaverse and Future Technologies Course, (Fall 2023, Junior Year)
+## Immersive Metaverse and Future Technologies Course (Fall 2023, Junior Year)

 ### Project Overview
 A team project to design a metaverse environment using Unity, implementing interaction features and 3D modeling.